awsdocs/aws-freertos-docs/doc_source/userguide/getting_started_cypress_43.md

-# Getting Started with the Cypress CYW943907AEVAL1F Development Kit<a name="getting_started_cypress_43"></a>
+# Getting started with the Cypress CYW943907AEVAL1F Development Kit<a name="getting_started_cypress_43"></a>

 This tutorial provides instructions for getting started with the Cypress CYW943907AEVAL1F Development Kit\.
 If you do not have the Cypress CYW943907AEVAL1F Development Kit, visit the AWS Partner Device Catalog to purchase one from our [partner](https://devices.amazonaws.com/detail/a3G0L00000AAPg0UAH/CYW943907AEVAL1F)\.

 **Note**
 This tutorial walks you through setting up and running the MQTT Hello World demo\.
 The FreeRTOS port for this board currently does not support the TCP server and client demos\.

 Before you begin, you must configure AWS IoT and your FreeRTOS download to connect your device to the AWS Cloud\.
-See [First Steps](freertos-prereqs.md) for instructions\.
+See [First steps](freertos-prereqs.md) for instructions\.

 **Important**
 In this topic, the path to the FreeRTOS download directory is referred to as `freertos`\.